databricks/scala-style-guide/README.md

   }
   ```

-- For method and class constructor invocations, use 2 space indentation for its parameters and put each in each line when they don't fit in two lines.
+- For method and class constructor invocations, use 2 space indentation for its parameters and put each in each line when the parameters don't fit in two lines.

   ```scala
   foo(